🎓 Program Overview

 - Error boundaries, loading skeletons, and optimistic UI patterns

-- Next.js deployment: Vercel for the frontend, Docker for the Rust backend
+- Deployment: Vercel for the Next.js frontend, Docker for the Rust backend

-Rust's performance potential is real but not automatic β this phase covers the profiling, optimisation, and hardening work that makes a Rust service production-ready.
+Rust's performance potential is real but not automatic.
+This phase covers the profiling, optimisation, and hardening work that makes a Rust service genuinely production-ready — from benchmarking to graceful shutdown.

 - Benchmarking Axum endpoints: measuring throughput and latency with wrk, hey, and k6